-Keen to keep up with podcasts but unsure of which is more suited to the topic you have in mind?
+Keen to keep up with Islamic podcasts but unsure of which is more suited to the topic you have in mind?
 Fret not!
 Making your lives simpler, here we have an article that fills in as a guide for those of you who are keen on extending your insights on Islam and be exposed to different themes viewed through the Islamic lens.
 This article consists of the most well-known digital recordings and podcasts that are catered to Muslims.
-We hope to be able to get more individuals connected with the latest and significant topics on Islam.
+Most of them are available on mainstream platforms like Spotify and Apple music.
+We hope to get more individuals connected with the latest and significant topics on Islam and Muslims.

 Credit Image: The Hijabi Diaries on Facebook

 As a radio podcast, the Hijabi Diaries is a platform that welcomes and encourages Muslim ladies to discuss and share insights about their daily lives and their families, their dreams, and their aspirations.
 They even encourage Muslim ladies to share their reasons as to why they opt to don the hijab, as well as sensitive issues like what they go through when it comes to being a Muslimah in America in this day and age, due to the rapid ascent of Islamophobia in the USA.
 They release up to 6 podcasts each year.